treeverse/lakeFS/docs/howto/protect-branches.md

 ## Managing branch protection rules

 This section explains how to use the lakeFS UI to manage rules.
-You can also use the [command line][lakectl-branch-protect].
+You can also use the [command line][lakectl-branch-protect] and [API][api].

 ### Reaching the branch protection rules page